My Dog Has Pain or Difficulty Opening Its Mouth

 Bone and joint problems that can lead to trismus include:

-- Craniomandibular osteopathy – This is a non-cancerous, non-inflammatory bone growth abnormality that occurs in young, growing dogs 3-8 months old, and essentially only affects the bones of the head.
-It is hereditary in certain breeds of dogs such as Scottish, Carin, and West Highland White Terriers, but can occur in other breeds.
-There is no definitive treatment other than supportive care, but thankfully for many dogs it resolves once the bones mature.
-In some dogs it is extremely painful however, which can sometimes lead to euthanasia.
+• Craniomandibular osteopathy – This is a non-cancerous, non-inflammatory bone growth abnormality that occurs in young, growing dogs 3-8 months old and essentially only affects the bones of the head.
+It is hereditary in certain breeds of dogs, such as Scottish, Carin, and West Highland White Terriers, but can occur in other breeds.
+West Highland White Terriers are easily the most commonly presented breed.
+There is no definitive treatment other than supportive care, but thankfully, for many dogs, it resolves once the bones mature.
+In some dogs, it is extremely painful, however, which can sometimes lead to euthanasia.

 Muscular problems that can lead to trismus include:

-- Masticatory myositis – This is an inflammatory problem where the immune system attacks the chewing muscles.
+• Masticatory myositis – This is an inflammatory problem where the immune system attacks the chewing muscles.
 These muscles have unique muscle fibers called 2M fibers that don’t occur anywhere else in the body.
-This typically occurs in dogs about 3 years old, and is most common in Labradors, Goldens, German shepherds, Dobermans, and Cavalier King Charles spaniels, but also occurs in other breeds.
+This typically occurs in dogs about 3 years old and is most common in Labradors, Golden Retrievers, German shepherds, Dobermans, and Cavalier King Charles spaniels, but it also occurs in other breeds.
 It can be gradual or very sudden onset, and sometimes it is very painful.
-Initially, it causes the muscles to swell and the eyes to bulge out, then over time the muscles begin to waste away (atrophy).
-It may result in complete inability to open the mouth.
+Initially, it causes the muscles to swell and the eyes to bulge out.
+Then, over time, the muscles begin to waste away (atrophy).
+It may result in a complete inability to open the mouth.
 It can be diagnosed with a blood test in about 85% of patients, but the other 15% require a muscle biopsy.
 If treated early by suppressing the immune system, it can be put into remission, even to the point of returning to normal.
-However, it is never completely gone and some dogs need life-long medication.
+However, it may never completely resolve, and some dogs need life-long medication.
 If treatment is delayed, the damage can be permanent.
+This is due to the involved muscle’s fibrosing and scarring.

-- Polymyositis – This is a condition that can affect any skeletal muscle in the body, including the chewing muscles.
-It can be immune mediated, similar to masticatory myositis, where the immune system attacks the muscles, or it can be caused by an infection from quite a few different types of organisms, including viruses, bacteria, protozoa, rickettsia, and parasites.
-The dog may exhibit lameness, weakness, or difficulty walking, moving its neck muscles etc. in addition to having trismus.
+• Polymyositis – This is a condition that can affect any skeletal muscle in the body, including the chewing muscles.
+It can be immune-mediated, similar to masticatory myositis, where the immune system attacks the muscles, or it can be caused by an infection from quite a few different types of organisms, including viruses, bacteria, protozoa, rickettsia, and parasites.
+The dog may exhibit lameness, weakness, difficulty walking, moving its neck muscles, etc., in addition to having trismus.
 It can cause muscle swelling or atrophy.
-Diagnosis may involve quite a few different diagnostic tests to establish exactly what is the cause, including blood tests, MRI, and muscle biopsy.
+Diagnosis may involve quite a few different diagnostic tests to establish exactly what the cause is, including blood tests, MRI, and muscle biopsy.
 Treatment and prognosis depend on the cause and the response to treatment.
+Fortunately, polymyositis conditions involving the jaw are rare in dogs.

-- Muscular dystrophy – This is a generic term for several rare genetic conditions that can lead to severe muscular, digestive, and cardiac problems, eventually resulting in death in many cases.
+• Muscular dystrophy – This is a generic term for several rare genetic conditions that can lead to severe muscular, digestive, and cardiac problems, eventually resulting in death in many cases.
 There are many breeds that can be affected, and dogs are typically young when symptoms occur.
-It is more commonly manifested in male dogs, females are more likely to be asymptomatic genetic carriers.
+It is more commonly manifested in male dogs.
+Females are more likely to be asymptomatic genetic carriers.
 There is no known treatment.
-Prevention lies in not breeding affected animals and not repeat breeding their parents.
+Prevention lies in not breeding affected animals and not repeating the breeding of their parents.
 Genetic screening tests may be available for breeding dogs.
+Fortunately, these are very rare conditions in dogs.

 Other problems that can lead to trismus include:

-- Abscess behind the eye, which can be caused by a tooth root abscess of the upper molars or premolars, or by penetrating or migrating foreign objects such as sticks, bones, porcupine quills, and foxtails (grass awns).
+• Abscess behind the eye, which can be caused by a tooth root abscess of the upper molars or premolars, or by penetrating or migrating foreign objects such as sticks, bones, porcupine quills, and foxtails (grass awns).
+These infections are referred to as retrobulbar abscesses.
+They are most often treated by lancing, draining and flushing the abscess through an incision in the mouth.
+Response to this procedure is most often very prompt and is done in conjunction with antibiotics and pain relief medications.

 Dog Dentist in Colorado Springs